logo

 Overview

-In one of the most innovative and energising works to emerge in 2024, composer and pianist Paul Grabowsky will bring the Queensland Symphony Orchestra and Yolŋu songmen Daniel Ngukurr Boy Wilfred and David Yipininy Wilfred together in a work that celebrates the musical traditions of the Wagiluk people in Arnhem Land.
+In one of the most innovative and energising works to emerge in 2024, composer and pianist Paul Grabowsky will bring Queensland Symphony Orchestra, conducted by Benjamin Northey, and Yolŋu songmen Daniel Ngukurr Boy Wilfred and David Yipininy Wilfred together in a work that celebrates the musical traditions of the Wagiluk people in Arnhem Land.

 Wata is an invitation to experience a new form of musical collaboration within the manikay tradition, inside QPAC’s Concert Hall.
-It’s exciting, invigorating and spontaneous.
-Come experience the expansive warmth and astonishing musicality of Wata.
-It’s totally life affirming.
+It’s invigorating, spontaneous and life affirming.
+Experience the expansive warmth and astonishing musicality of Wata.

 Wata is part of Clancestry.
 Find out more here.